fuomag9/mikrotik-dhcpdns/README.md

 * Dockerfile
   Ubuntu Based Dockerfile, for running the Python based webserver
 * mikrotik.py
-  This is the webserver, and this script communicates to dns via nsupdate and dig.
+  This is the webserver, and this script does the DDNS updates
 * mikrotik_script.txt
   This mikrotik script triggers the webserver if dns needs to be changed based on the dhcp list